What is a Dole Whip at Disney World and where to find one (2023)

 What is a Dole Whip at Disney World?

-A Dole Whip is a pineapple-flavored soft-serve frozen dessert (technically not ice cream) that was created by the Dole Food Company in 1986, ten years after the Dole Food Company became the sponsor of The Tiki Room in Adventureland.
+A Dole Whip is a pineapple-flavored soft-serve frozen dessert (technically not ice cream).
+Here are some fun facts: It was created by the Dole Food Company in 1986, ten years after the Dole Food Company became the sponsor of The Enchanted Tiki Room in Adventureland.
 (Before then, the Dole Disney snacks were pineapple spears and pineapple juice.)

 Video — The History of the Disney Dole Whip

 Mmmm … do you really want to know?

 Okay, then.
 Disney Fandom lists these as the ingredients:

 Stabilizers (Cellulose Gum, Xanthan Gum, Locust Bean Gum, Karaya Gum, Pectin)

 Natural & Artificial Flavor (contains Pineapple Juice)

 Mono & Diglycerides

 Interestingly, you might have noticed that the word “pineapple” is not on the list.